-In this mode both channels operate independently of each other.
-This is used for all 2-channel modes, such as stereo and bi-amping.
-Set the two centre switches to off position for the stereo mode.
+In this mode, both channels operate independently of each other.
+This is used for all 2 or 4-channel modes, such as stereo and bi-amping.
+Set the switches in depressed -OUT position for the stereo mode.
 The level attenuators on the front panel will control the respective channels levels.

 Never connect either output terminal to ground or in parallel.
-The recommended minimum nominal impedance for stereo or tandem operation is 2 ohms per channel.
+The recommended minimum nominal impedance, for quad or tandem stereo operation, is 2 ohms per channel.